-Most people are probably aware that aside from its gorgeous beaches and serene paddy fields, Bali has a unique culture and traditions that can often only be found in the island.
-What you may not already know is that one of the most important aspect of the Balinese culture is its distinctive and delicious food!
-In effort to further our knowledge on Balinese cuisine, The BookCulinaryVacations.com team recently chatted with with Handayani of Alila Manggis Bali, a picturesque boutique hotel located in East Bali which offers and specializes in authentic Balinese culinary holidays to find out a whole lot more!
+Most people are probably aware that aside from its gorgeous beaches and serene paddy fields, Bali has a unique culture and traditions that can often only be found on the island.
+What you may not already know is that one of the most important aspects of the Balinese culture is its distinctive and delicious food!
+In an effort to further our knowledge on Balinese cuisine, the BookCulinaryVacations.com team recently chatted with Handayani of Alila Manggis Bali, a picturesque boutique hotel located in East Bali which offers and specializes in authentic Balinese culinary holidays to find out a whole lot more!
 Intrigued?
 Read on!

 Yes, I believe that this is definitely true as there are many Balinese foods that people should to taste and try.
 The local flavors represent the unique personality and culture of Balinese people especially when it comes to their cooking techniques as well as the ingredient which they use to prepare local dishes are often different than other cuisines.

 Balinese dishes are unique in its flavors and presentation

 2.As a part of Indonesia, a country with a vast diversity of culture, how do the Balinese dishes differ from the rest?
 Are there special spices that one must use when cooking Balinese dishes?

 The Balinese cuisine is very much different compared to other cuisines found in Indonesia.
 This is mostly because we use “Basa Gede” as our main and basic ingredient that can only be found in Balinese cuisines.